Buying a Topographical Survey: Everything You Need to Know

 Investing in development is complex.
 Quick, accurate topographic surveys can help to reduce your risk significantly because of these important factors:

-- Reducing costly mistakes that can arise from unseen issues.
+- Reducing the risk of costly mistakes that can arise from unforeseen issues.

-- Giving a “full picture” of land, including off-site and near-site features that have the potential to constrain the development or present engineering difficulties, enabling more robust design work and affording some visibility of the most suitable construction methods.
+- Giving a ‘full picture’ of land, including off-site and near-site land features that have the potential to constrain the development or present engineering difficulties, enabling more robust design work and affording some visibility of the most suitable construction methods.

-- Saving you time and money by providing the design team and any consultants with information about constraints (such as trees) and levels at an early stage.
+- Saving you time and money by providing the design team and any consultants with additional information about constraints (such as trees) and spot and site levels at an early stage.